T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 All values passed to QFQ will be:

 * Checked against max. length and allowed content, on the client and on the server side.
 On the server side, the check happens before any further processing.
-The 'length' and 'allowed' content is specified per `FormElement`. 'alnumx' is the default allowed content for those.
+The 'length' and 'allowed' content is specified per `FormElement`. 'digit' or 'alnumx' is the default.
 Violating the rules will stop the 'save record' process (Form) or result in an empty value (Report).
+If a variable is not replaced, check the default sanitize class.

 * Only elements defined in the `Form` definition or requested by `Report` will be processed.

 * UTF8 normalized (normalizer::normalize) to unify different ways of composing characters.
-It's more a database interest to work with unified data.
+It's more a database interest, to work with unified data.

 SQL statements are typically fired as `prepared statements` with separated variables.
 Further *custom* SQL statements will be defined by the webmaster - those do not use `prepared statements` and might be affected by SQL injection.
-To prevent SQL injection, every variable can be escaped with `mysqli::real_escape_string` by defining the `escape` modifier `m`.
+To prevent SQL injection, every variable is by default escaped with `mysqli::real_escape_string`.

 **QFQ notice**: